Award-winning author and former diplomat Michael Llewellyn-Smith writes about modern Greek history and culture.

-He is the author of four books with themes in Greek history and culture.
+He is the author of five books with themes in Greek history and culture.
 The Great Island is a book about the history, culture and folklore of the island of Crete, reflecting his travels and researches there in the early 1960s (travels with a donkey!).
 Ionian Vision: Greece in Asia Minor 1919-1922 is the story of Greece's ill-fated venture into Asia Minor, ending with the destruction of Smyrna and the end of the ancient Greek communities of Asia Minor.
 Olympics in Athens 1896: the Invention of the Modern Olympic Games is the story of how the young Greek state and the city of Athens developed rapidly to a point at which they found it possible to host successfully the first modern Games.
 Athens: a Cultural and Literary History presents the life and culture of the city of Athens across the centuries, explaining how the modern city copes with its ancient heritage.

 Michael Llewellyn-Smith has also written a short book about the history of the British Embassy at Athens, which was the house of the Greek statesman Eleftherios Venizelos before it became the British Embassy in 1936.
 He is currently researching the life of Venizelos.
 He has lectured extensively at Universities and for Swan Hellenic Discovery Cruising.
 He has written reviews for the Times Literary Supplement and the Anglo- Hellenic Review.